Aldrin: Metabolism

 The metabolism of oral aldrin exposure has not been studied in humans.
 However, animal studies are able to provide an extensive overview of the metabolism of aldrin.
 This data can be related to humans.

 Biotransformation of aldrin starts with epoxidation of aldrin by mixed-function oxidases (CYP-450), which forms dieldrin.
 This conversion happens mainly in the liver.
 Tissues with low CYP-450 expression use the prostaglandin endoperoxide synthase (PES) instead.
 This oxidative pathway bisdioxygenises the arachidonic acid to prostaglandin G2 (PGG2).
 Subsequently, PGG2 is reduced to prostaglandin H2 (PGH2) by hydroperoxidase.

 Dieldrin can then be directly oxidized by cytochrome oxidases, which forms 9-hydroxydieldrin.
-An alternative for oxidation involves the opening of the epoxied ring by epoxied hydrases, which forms the product 6,7-trans-dihydroxydihydroaldrin.
+An alternative for oxidation involves the opening of the epoxide ring by epoxide hydrases, which forms the product 6,7-trans-dihydroxydihydroaldrin.
 Both products can be conjugated to form 6,7-trans-dihydroxydihydroaldrin glucuronide and 9-hydroxydieldrin glucuronide, respectively.
 6,7-trans-dihydroxydihydroaldrin can also be oxidized to form aldrin dicarboxylic acid.

 Efficacy and side effects

 Considering the toxicokinetics of aldrin in the environment, the efficacy of the compound has been determined.
-In addition, the adverse effects after exposure to the aldrin are demonstrated, indicating the risk regarding the compound.
+In addition, the adverse effects after exposure to aldrin are demonstrated, indicating the risk regarding the compound.